Glauber-V/AppCommerceClone/README.md

 # AppCommerce

-AppCommerce is an E-Commerce app.
-Features a simple filterable product list where you can add products to your favorites to maybe buy it later or simply add to cart to continue browsing.
-You can see your previously purchases and also login into a predefined user account.
+AppCommerce is an e-commerce app.
+Features a simple filterable product list where you can add products to your favorites to maybe buy them later or simply add them to your cart to continue browsing.
+You can see your previous purchases and also login into a predefined user account.
 All remote data comes from the FakeStoreApi, a free online REST API ([GitHub](https://github.com/keikaavousi/fake-store-api) / [Site](https://fakestoreapi.com/)).

 ## Architecture

 Following Goggle recommended [app architecture and best practices](https://developer.android.com/topic/architecture), the app is structured in a [Model-View-ViewModel (MVVM)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern in conjunction with the Repository Pattern acting as [Single Source Of Truth (SSOT)](https://en.wikipedia.org/wiki/Single_source_of_truth).
-The AppCommerce have a single activity that hosts all fragments while [Navigation](https://developer.android.com/guide/navigation) component handles the fragment transactions.
+The AppCommerce has a single activity that hosts all fragments while the [Navigation](https://developer.android.com/guide/navigation) component handles the fragment transactions.
 [ViewModels](https://developer.android.com/topic/libraries/architecture/viewmodel) separates business logic from UI to keep fragments more organized.